Wirt4/retro-chiptuner/README.md

 then run `python3 -m pip install -r requirements.txt` to load the requirements to  the virtual environment.

 To shut off the venv, run `deactivate`.

+## Testing
+We use pytest and pytest-docker for test coverage.
+Run `pytest` in the root to run tests.